Sinclair Method: Does It Completely Work?

 This method utilizes a drug called naltrexone

-Naltrexone is normally prescribed to reduce the cravings for alcohol or heroin.
+Naltrexone is a drug that is used to treat alcoholism by reducing your craving for alcohol.
 The drug is licensed by the FDA and they recommend it be prescribed to alcoholics or addicts only after they have stopped drinking

 .
 (Read naltrexone treatment of alcoholism for more on the licensed use of the drug

 In the Sinclair Method, however, the drink dependent is required to continue drinking.

 The recommended naltrexone dosage for the Sinclair Method is 50mg to be taken about an hour before consuming alcohol, and you should do so throughout the course of your drinking life

 The Sinclair Method: